DanielSSilva/danielssilva.github.io/_posts/2020-04-22-dbatools-is-not-just-for-DBAs---Import-DbaCsv.md

 39.39 seconds to copy 2.000.400 rows, at a rate of 50785 rows per second.
 Still pretty amazing if you ask me!

-There's also a `-BatchSize` parameter that you can explore and try to take the most of it.
+There's also a `-BatchSize` parameter that you can explore and try to improve the time even more.

 ### Querying our Logs